tireddy2/PQC_JOSE_COSE/draft-reddy-cose-jose-pqc-kem.md

 - Layer 1 (corresponding to a recipient structure) contains parameters needed for PQ-KEM to generate a shared secret used to encrypt the CEK.
 This layer conveys
-the output ('ct') from the PQ KEM Encaps algorithm in the 'encapsulated_key' header parameter and encrypted CEK in the encCEK structure.
+the output ('ct') from the PQ KEM Encaps algorithm in the 'ek' header parameter and encrypted CEK in the encCEK structure.
 The unprotected header MAY contain the kid parameter to identify the static recipient public key the sender has been using with PQ-KEM.